I ♥ New York

 Win a copy of Beg, Borrow, Steal!
 Send us an e-mail with your name, your city, and a reason you love living there on or before Friday, November 27, and we will enter you in a drawing for a new hardcover copy of the book.
 Many thanks to Other Press for this contribution.

-Time Out New York, The New York Press, McSweeney’s, Fray Quarterly, SMITH Magazine and Common Ties.
+Lindsay Champion’s short stories and personal narratives have been featured in Time Out New York, The New York Press, McSweeney’s, Fray Quarterly, SMITH Magazine and Common Ties.
 She has written hundreds of articles for numerous internet publications.
 She earned her BFA from NYU's Tisch School of the Arts, where she studied writing.
 She lives in Los Angeles with an albino goldfish named Betty White.
 New York Words is Lindsay’s website.
 Contact Lindsay.